FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ## Share your idea sketches with Zoom Room mates and get feedback

 *what was the feedback?
 Who did it come from?*
+Feedback came from Jeanne Li and Jiadong Liu.
+They said that I should maybe include a button or some mechanism that indicated the start and the end of a voice recording.
+They also thought that the sushi wheel idea was very interesting.

 ## Prototype your system